karenbennis/bikesharing/README.md

 ## Project Overview
 The following repository includes analysis for the Tableau story "NYC vs DM Recommendations", summarized in citibike_analysis.md.
 The purpose of the analysis was to identify similarities between NYC and Des Moines for the purpose of making a recommendation to implement the bikesharing service *Citi Bike* in Des Moines.

-The story can be viewed using hte following link:
+The story can be viewed using the following link:

 ["NYC vs DM Recommendations" Tableau Story]("https://public.tableau.com/profile/karen.bennis#!/vizhome/BikesharingNYCandDesMoines/NYCvsDMRecommendations")